-It is the judgment of the College Officers, in consultation with the College community, the College Council, and SUNY that children (referring to those under the age of 17) are not allowed to reside within the residence halls unless enrolled in the college and have been approved.
-(See Minors in Housing)"
+It is the judgment of the University Officers, in consultation with the University community, the University Council, and SUNY that children (referring to those under the age of 17) are not allowed to reside within the residence halls unless they are enrolled in the University and have been approved.

+See also Minors in Housing

-Code of Conduct
+Code for Student Conduct

-The code for student conduct is comprised of rules and regulations designed by SUNY College at Old Westbury to meet its particular needs and expectations.
-The code for student conduct is intended to protect the rights, personal security, and property of individuals and groups within the College community as well as the College community as a whole.
-Further, its intent is to restrain behavior which is detrimental to learning or contrary to the goals of the College.
-The Code of Student Conduct informs members of the College community of the conduct expected, prohibited conduct and disciplinary procedures and sanctions applicable for violations of the code.
-As a student it is your responsibility to be familiar with and adhere to the Code of Student Conduct.
+The Code for Student Conduct ("Code") is comprised of rules and regulations designed by SUNY Old Westbury to meet its particular needs and expectations.
+The Code is intended to protect the rights, personal security, and property of individuals and groups within the University community as well as the University community as a whole.
+Further, its intent is to restrain behavior detrimental to learning or contrary to the University's goals.
+The Code for Student Conduct informs members of the University community of expected conduct, prohibited conduct, and disciplinary procedures and sanctions applicable for violations of the code.
+As a student, it is your responsibility to be familiar with and adhere to the Code for Student Conduct.

 Be aware that all violations of the Code for Student Conduct ("Code") may result in disciplinary proceedings from the Office of Residential Life staff, as well as follow up by the Office of Student Conduct or their designee.
-Residential Life staff can issue sanctions for violations of the Code, including but not limited to, reprimands, restitution, denial or restriction of the use of college facilities, room change, disciplinary probation, fixed term suspension from the residence halls, and expulsion from the residence halls.
+Residential Life staff can issue sanctions for violations of the Code, including but not limited to, reprimands, restitution, denial or restriction of the use of University facilities, room change, disciplinary probation, fixed term suspension from the residence halls, and expulsion from the residence halls.
 For more information regarding the Office of Student Conduct and Code for Student Conduct, please review the information on the following website: